-Title Condition No Requirement Comments Compliance/ Recommendations Newstan Comments Updates since audit DA- 73-11- 98 8.8 (ii) (g) (ii) The Applicant shall, at its own expense: (g) forward a copy of these minutes to the Director-General; and The CCC minutes were not forwarded to the DP&E. (g) Non-compliant REC 09 NEWSTAN IEA 2015: Ensure CCC meeting minutes are forwarded to the DP&E. Minutes to be forwarded to DP&E. No further action required - no longer a condition in DA-73-11-98 (MOD7).
-DA- 73-11- 98 8.9 Independent Environmental Audit (iii) Within 3 months of submitting the audit report to the Director-General, the Applicant shall review, and if necessary revise the strategies/plans/programs required under this consent to the satisfaction of the Director-General. (iii) The Flora and Fauna Management Plan was still at a draft stage in December 2012, it was approved in August 2014.
-Other plans updated and approved during this audit period include: Air Quality and Greenhouse Gas Management Plan (December 2012) Noise Management Plan (December 2012) Pollution Incident Response Management Plan (October 2014) Not all of the management plans were revised following the 2012 IEA to address the recommendations from the adequacy review (e.g RWMP and Aboriginal Cultural Heritage).
-Refer also to main section of report and Appendix B. On the basis of these actions remaining outstanding, this requirement has been assessed as non-compliant. (iii) Non-compliant REC 01 NEWSTAN IEA 2015: Develop process for managing non-compliances identified from audits (internal and external),and closing out recommendations Newstan will continue to manage its compliance through the site compliance database.
-EPL 395 L1.1 Pollution of Waters Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
-Newstan reported non-compliance with this condition in its 2012 and 2013 Annual Returns on the following occasions: - 6.03.12 to 7.09.12: unlicensed discharge to Stony Creek - 1.03.13: turbid water discharge from LDP002 - 18.11.13: turbid water discharge from LDP001 In addition, Newstan reported the following incidents to the EPA via the pollution hotline in 2015: - 09.04.15: seepage of water into LT Creek through electrical pit - 21.04.15 to 23.04.15: overflow of turbid water from Non-compliant Stony Creek has been licenced on the Newstan EPL since the date of the recorded non compliances.
-Newstan has continued to progress upgrades to the water management system since the
+Title Condition Requirement Comments Compliance/ Newstan Updates No Recommendations Comments since audit DA- 73-11- (ii) The Applicant shall, at its own expense: The CCC minutes were not forwarded to the DP&E. (g) Non-compliant Minutes to be No further 98 8.8 (ii) Director-General; and REC 09 NEWSTAN IEA 2015: DP&E. action required - no longer a (g) Ensure CCC meeting minutes are forwarded to the DP&E. C [(condition in DA-73-11-98 (MOD7).
+DA- Independent Environmental Audit (iii) The Flora and Fauna Management Plan was still at a (iii) Non-compliant Newstan will 73-11- 98 8.9 (iii) Within 3 months of submitting the audit report to the Director-General, the Applicant shall review, and if necessary revise the draft stage in December 2012, it was approved in August 2014.
+Other plans updated and approved during this audit period include: REC 01 NEWSTAN IEA 2015: continue to manage its compliance strategies/plans/programs required under this consent to the satisfaction of the Director-General strategies/plans/programs required under this consent to the satisfaction of the Director-General. - Air Quality and Greenhouse Gas Management Plan (December 2012) Develop process for managing non-compliances through the site compliance database. - Noise Management Plan (December 2012) (internal and external).and ualabae e. - Pollution Incident Response Management Plan (October 2014) closing out recommendations Not all of the management plans were revised following the 2012 IEA to address the recommendations from the adequacy review (e.g RWMP and Aboriginal Cultural Heritage).
+Refer also to main section of report and Appendix B. On the basis of these actions remaining outstanding, this requirement has been assessed as non-compliant.
+EPL Pollution of Waters Newstan reported non-compliance with this condition in Non-compliant Stony Creek has 395 L1.1 Except as may be expressly provided in any its 2012 and 2013 Annual Returns on the following occasions: been licenced on the Newstan EPL must comply with section 120 of the Protection of the Environment Operations must comply with section 120 of the Protection of the Environment Operations - 6.03.12 to 7.09.12: unlicensed discharge to Stony Creek since the date of the recorded non compliances.
+Act 1997. - 1.03.13: turbid water discharge from LDP002 - 18.11.13: turbid water discharge from LDP001 N In addition, Newstan reported the following incidents to the EPA via the pollution hotline in 2015: Newstan has continued to progress - 09.04.15: seepage of water into LT Creek through electrical pit upgrades to the water - 21.04.15 to 23.04.15: overflow of turbid water from system since the